Avinash8055/Wavelength/README.md

 # 🎵 **Wavelength**

-Wavelength is a Spotify-like music streaming platform built with TypeScript and Supabase, designed to provide a seamless listening experience.

-## 🚀 **Features**
-🎼 Stream and manage music

-🔥 User authentication with Supabase

-🎛️ Playlists and song organization

-🌐 Responsive and modern UI

-## 🛠  **Tech Stack**
-Frontend: TypeScript, JavaScript, CSS, HTML

-Backend: Supabase (Powered by PostgreSQL), PLpgSQL

-Database: PostgreSQL

 ## ⚙️ **Environment Setup**
 Before running the project, create a .env file in the root directory and add your Supabase credentials: